Public Lending Right: Payments

+where the number of libraries is counted from a national sample (number of copies in each library is irrelevant); share is the percentage contribution to the work (e.g. for books with co-authors, illustrators, translators, or narrators); and the time adjustment is 100% for the first 5 years, decreasing to 50% after 16 years, and is 0% after 25 years.
+The formula is applied to each title registered by the contributor.
+As of 2024, there is a maximum of C$4,500 that any one person can receive in a year.

 Eligibility criteria

 Different countries also have differing eligibility criteria.
 In most nations only published works are accepted, government publications are rarely counted, nor are bibliographies or dictionaries.
 Some PLR services are mandated solely to fund literary works of fiction, and some such as Norway, have a sliding scale paying far less to non-fiction works.
 Many nations also exclude scholarly and academic texts.

 EU directive

 Within the European Union, the public lending right is regulated since November 1992 by directive 92/100/EEC on rental right and lending right.
 A report in 2002 from the European Commission pointed out that many member countries had failed to implement this directive correctly.